Prasantacharya/Alpaca-Audio/README.md

-# TimeStamped
+# Alpaca Audio
-The podcast annotation app
+Alpaca: The App that Allows Anyone to Annotate their Audio!

 ## Yottadb install instructions: